 - offer surveys and questionnaires;

-- transact with Individuals and process payments;
+- transact with Individuals to collect card details and process payments;

 - facilitate medicare and health insurance claims;